 I made a few other changes to ingredients, taking the “vegan” out of her vegan corn bread by sticking with a regular egg and using butter instead of olive oil because I just adore a buttery flavor in my corn bread, and using oat flour instead of quinoa flour.
 Cornmeal, the key ingredient in cornbread, is gluten free, but most recipes also call for all-purpose flour to keep the texture light and tender.
 This recipe uses oat flour and almond meal as the gluten free flour instead.

 But I did not remove the “one bowl” feature because that’s one thing that makes this recipe so amazing.

-- You will need oat flour.
-You can buy oat flour or just take regular old fashioned oats (gluten free oats, if needed) and grind it up in a blender until you have a fine flour.
-I adore my Blendtec, but a basic blender works just fine.
+- Oat flour – you can buy oat flour or just take regular old fashioned oats (certified gluten free oats, if needed) and grind it up in a blender until you have a fine flour.

 - In a bowl, whisk together cornmeal, oat flour, almond flour, baking powder, and salt.